icopy-site/awesome/docs/awesome/awesome-algorithms.md

 * [A Visual Guide to Graph Traversal Algorithms](https://workshape.github.io/visual-graph-algorithms/) - Interactive visualisations for learning how graph traversal algorithms work
 * [Algomation](http://www.algomation.com/) - A didactic, animated, exposition of algorithms.
-* [Algorithm Visualizer](http://algo-visualizer.jasonpark.me/) - Dozens of animated algorithms (https://github.com/tayllan/awesome-algorithms/blob/master/with code), and you can also create your own.
+* [Algorithm Visualizer](http://algo-visualizer.jasonpark.me/) - Dozens of animated algorithms (with code), and you can also create your own.
 * [Algorithms Visualization](http://bost.ocks.org/mike/algorithms/) - A dense article on Algorithms Visualization.
 * [Big-O Cheat Sheet](http://bigocheatsheet.com/) - Big-O complexities of common algorithms used in Computer Science.
-* [Code-Drills](https://code-drills.com/tools/comparator) - Practice problems recommender (https://github.com/tayllan/awesome-algorithms/blob/master/includes Codeforces, Codechef and Spoj).
+* [Code-Drills](https://code-drills.com/tools/comparator) - Practice problems recommender (includes Codeforces, Codechef and Spoj).
 * [Data Structure Visualizations](http://www.cs.usfca.edu/~galles/visualization/Algorithms.html) - Visualize the behavior of Data Structures and play with its operations.
 * [Geeks for Geeks](http://www.geeksforgeeks.org/fundamentals-of-algorithms/) - Lots and lots of well explained and implemented algorithms.
 * [Path Finding](https://qiao.github.io/PathFinding.js/visual/) - A visual representation on how algorithms such as A\*, IDA\*, Breadth-First-Search, Best-First-Search and others describe a path between two points A and B.